mk-fg/fgtk/README.md

 <a name=hdr-sys-wait></a>
 ##### [sys-wait](sys-wait)

-Bash script to check and wait for various system conditions, files, processes or thresholds like load average or PSI values.
+Bash script to check and wait for various system conditions, files and their timestamps, processes or thresholds like load average or PSI values.

 Random examples: